Kanjuruhan Stadium disaster: Legal

 Following the incident, there were calls from the Institute for Security and Strategic Studies (ISESS), an Indonesian defence and security think tank, and the Indonesian Police Watch (IPW) to dismiss the Malang police chief, Adjunct Chief Commissioner Ferli Hidayat.
 ISESS also demanded the dismissal of the East Java police chief Inspector General Nico Afinta, while IPW requested Afinta to bring the organisers of the match to trial.

-The PSSI Disciplinary Commission imposed a lifetime ban on football activities on the Arema match organising committee chairman, Abdul Haris, and Arema head of security officer, Suko Sutrisno.
-In addition, Arema was subjected to a Rp 250 million (USD 16,000) fine, and Arema was prohibited from holding matches with spectators as hosts.
-The match must be held far from the Malang home base, up to 250 km from the location.
+The PSSI Disciplinary Commission imposed a lifetime ban on football activities on the chairman of the Arema match organising committee, Abdul Haris, and the Arema head of security officer, Suko Sutrisno.
+In addition, Arema was subjected to a Rp 250 million (US$16,000) fine, and prohibited from holding home matches with spectators.
+Matches were to be played far from the Malang home base, up to 250 km from the location.

 Investigation

-The National Commission on Human Rights of Indonesia (KOMNAS HAM) plans to investigate the incident and the use of tear gas by police.
+The National Commission on Human Rights of Indonesia (KOMNAS HAM) announced plans to investigate the incident and the use of tear gas by police.
 Although FIFA's rules say that tear gas should not be used inside stadiums, the chief of regional police defended its use, citing the threats posed by the rioters to players and officials.
-However, the police also stated that they will evaluate the use of tear gas.
+However, the police also stated that they would evaluate the use of tear gas.
 Investigators are also examining the role of 18 police officers who operated the tear gas launcher.
 On 12 October 2022, KOMNAS HAM published their findings.
-On 14 October 2022, Narasi, an Indonesian independent news office, released a visual investigation by presenting the sequence of the disaster, highlighting the abuse of tear gas.
-Narasi compiled more than 80 amateur videos recordings.
+On 14 October 2022, Narasi, an Indonesian independent news office, released a visual investigation detailing how the disaster unfolded, and highlighting the over-zealous use of tear gas.
+The account was compiled by Narasi from more than 80 amateur video recordings.

 Police

-Police investigated CCTV footage at six gates of the Kanjuruhan Stadium on 4 October.
-Specifically, gates 3 and 9–13 were looked at because of results from a preliminary analysis assessed most of the victims were at those gates.
+Police investigated CCTV footage from six of the gates at the Kanjuruhan Stadium on 4 October.
+Gates 3 and 9 to 13 received special attention because the results of a preliminary analysis indicated that most of the victims were at those gates.